 Turfgrass species vary in the extent to which their roots are replaced each year.
 Individual roots have distinct life spans and seasonal cycles of development.

-For cool-season grasses, the most active period of root initiation and growth occurs during the late spring (April – June) when soil temperatures at 1-inch depth are between 50° and 65°F. Active root growth also occurs to a lesser extent during cool weather in the fall (October and November).
-The most active times for root death and a lack of root replacement occurs during the summer (July – September), thereby coinciding with the times when the most severe environmental stresses occur.
-Loss of roots of cool-season grasses is particularly acute during mid-summer when the soil temperature exceeds 80°F at 4-inch depth, or exceeds 90°F at 1-inch depth.
-In contrast, warm-season grasses have greatest root activity during summer (July – September) and have root death and a lack of root replacement during the winter and spring (November – May).
+For cool-season grasses, the most active period of root initiation and growth occurs during the late spring (April–June) when soil temperatures at 1-inch depth are between 50°F and 65°F. Active root growth also occurs to a lesser extent during cool weather in the fall (October and November).
+The most active times for root death and a lack of root replacement occurs during the summer (July–September), thereby coinciding with the times when the most severe environmental stresses occur.
+Loss of roots of cool-season grasses is particularly acute during midsummer when the soil temperature exceeds 80°F at a 4-inch depth or exceeds 90°F at a 1-inch depth.
+In contrast, warm-season grasses have the greatest root activity during summer (July–September) and have root death and a lack of root replacement during the winter and spring (November–May).

 Roots typically live as long as the shoot they support remains alive.
-Individual shoots (and roots) are continuously replaced – the same shoots don’t live over a period of multiple years.
-However, stresses may cause death of roots while their associated shoot survives.
+Individual shoots (and roots) are continuously replaced—the same shoots don’t live over a period of multiple years.
+However, stresses may cause the death of roots while their associated shoot survives.
 This is common in cool-season grasses during periods of midsummer stress.

 Compared to other grasses, Kentucky bluegrass develops a shallow root system and therefore has a lower tolerance for heat and drought.
 However, Kentucky bluegrass has the ability to go dormant and can recover if it is watered intermittently to keep the plants alive and minimally growing during the drought.
 Bluegrass produces roots on individual shoots, including the plants that arise from nodes on rhizomes.
 This increases the density of the turf.
 However, high nitrogen fertilization and close, frequent mowing greatly decreases the growth of Kentucky bluegrass roots.